Press arrow here to hear Todd's radio interview about what his tour group experienced while in Independence Hall

 "Independence Hall: Independent from God?" is the story and evidence of how Chaplain Todd and a tour group experienced again the distortions and omissions of America's religious history at the very center of our republic's origin 250 years ago--Independence Hall, where our founders debated and adopted the Declaration of Independence and the U.S. Constitution.
 You won't believe how the National Park Service's (NPS) trained guide on America's founders responded to Todd's simple question about the founders' religious affiliation!
 This story is loaded with early American evidence about the Christian faiths of George Washington, Benjamin Franklin and most of the other signers of the Declaration of Independence and U.S. Constitution.

-To read NPS Superintendent Cindy MacLeod's official response letter to Chaplain Todd's 1st grievance letter, click HERE.
+To read NPS Superintendent Cindy MacLeod's official response letter to Chaplain Todd's 1st grievance letter and documentation, click HERE.

 To read Chaplain Todd's next (2nd) letter in response to NPS Superintendent MacLeod's response letter, click HERE.